apache/cloudstack-www/blog/2023-09-25-gsoc-2023/index.md

 on extending it to the KVM hypervisor.
 Click here to learn more about his project -  https://summerofcode.withgoogle.com/programs/2023/projects/f0gpheQM

-You can also see the CloudStack community submission to Github here - https://github.com/apache/cloudstack/pull/7712
+You can also see the CloudStack community submission to GitHub here - https://github.com/apache/cloudstack/pull/7712

 In last year’s CloudStack Collaboration Conference, a previous GSoC mentor, Daan